assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 * A specified size in a header does not match the actual data.

+* The client uses the M1/ServerSigKey field (to chose a server), but when it receives M3 from the server, the M3/ServerSigKey is not identical to M1/ServerSigKey.

 * A message is received that is larger than the implementation can handle.
   Note, this is not strictly a bad peer condition in the sense that the other peer did not follow the protocol.
 However, we include this